amruthjakku/BharatVerse/Free_Cloud_Deployment.md

 * Postman or curl to test inference API
 * Supabase SQL console for DB tests
 * Upstash dashboard to monitor Redis keys
-* R2 dashboard to inspect uploaded files
+* MinIO console to inspect uploaded files

 🛡️ Security Notes
 * Do not hardcode secrets; use st.secrets or environment variables
-* Cloudflare R2 files are private by default — make public if needed
+* MinIO files are private by default — configure bucket policies for public access if needed
 * Hugging Face Spaces may expose logs if not secured
 * Supabase allows IP restriction and row-level security (RLS)